saltastroops/web-manager-2021/docs/development.md

 ### Using a test database

 If a unit test requires access to a (test) database, you should use the `db` fixture, which returns an `aiomysql` database pool.
-The DSN of the database must be set in an environment variable called `TEST_SDB_DSN`.
-This variable may be defined in the `.env` file.
+The DSN of the database must be set in the same environment variable `SDB_DSN` used by the server for setting the database connection parameters.

 Any test function using the `db` fixture must be an async function and must be marked with `pytest.mark.asyncio`.
 This implies that you cannot use Starlette's test client (as, for example, provided by the `client` fixture) together with the `db` fixture.